Looking for the best Carnival cruise tips and advice for your vacation?

 13. There can be a HUGE difference between ships

 One thing to know is that not all cruise ships are created equal.
 This goes for every cruise line, and you’ll find it on Carnival.
-The oldest ships in the fleet were built in the 1990s while the newest — such as Carnival Celebration — are brand new.
+The oldest ships in the fleet were built in the 1990s while the newest — such as Carnival Jubilee — are brand new.

 During that span, what is expected of and can be done on cruise ships has soared.
 Carnival’s newest ships feature more amenities, restaurants, and activities than you can imagine compared to older ships.